jut-io/jut-python-tools/README.md

 2015-10-02T01:05:24.571Z (22922) _make_request error  Received status code 503 from server.
 ```

+### Getting a desktop notification with Jut

-#### Get a desktop notification when any collectd cpu usage is higher than 90% for over a minute
+To get a desktop notification when any *collectd* CPU usage is higher than 90%
+for over a minute, you could use something like so:

 ```
 jut run "read -type 'metric' name='cpu.idle' | put value=100-value | reduce -every :1 minute: value=avg(value) | filter value > 90 | keep time, host, value"